Joe91/fun-bots/docs/REVIEW_FINDINGS.md

 | `NodeCollection:Clear`, `NodeCollection:Create` | [NodeCollection.lua:27-28](../ext/Server/NodeCollection.lua#L27-L28) | Wipe the in-memory waypoint graph.
 No client ever sends these; the subscriptions are dead code |

 Exploiting these needs a modified client, but the server must not rely on that. *Fix:* check `HasPermission` in each handler; §Improvements I2 describes a single wrapper.
+*Done via I2.* The `NodeEditor:*`, `SpawnPointHelper:TeleportTo` and `PathMenu:Request/Open/Unhide` events need `UserInterface.WaypointEditor`; the grenade test events need `UserInterface.Settings`.
+The dead `NodeCollection:Create/Clear` subscriptions are removed.
+While doing this, `NodeEditor:SetLoopMode` and `NodeEditor:SetSpawnPath` turned out to be sent by the client under names the server never subscribed to (`SetPathLoops` / `AddSpawnPath`), so the console commands did nothing.
+The client now sends the subscribed names.

 ### Medium